NicLib/niclib/README.md

 * Footers 1-4

 ####Extra info
-* "search.html" must be placed in the root folder of the Drupal site
+* "assets/search.html" must be placed in the root folder of the Drupal site
   * This is a custom page designed to offer the functionality of catalog searching
-  * This file must be placed in the root folder
+  * Code originally created by @lpmagnuson
-* "NicDate.js" is a JavaScript file that displays the Library's hours
+* "assets/NicDate.js" is a JavaScript file that displays the Library's hours
   * This file must be placed in the root folder